The Horton-Strahler number of butterfly trees: Introduction

 \section{Introduction}

-The \emph{Horton--Strahler number (HS)} was originally introduced to quantify the branching complexity of river networks~\cite{horton1945,strahler1952}.
-It has since found applications in diverse areas, including parallel computing architectures, where it is known as the \emph{register function} and corresponds to the minimal number of auxiliary registers needed to evaluate an arithmetic expression (see, e.g.,~\cite{flajolet1979number}).
+The {Horton--Strahler (HS) number} was originally introduced in hydrology to quantify the branching complexity of river networks, used to identify the order of a river ~\cite{horton1945,strahler1952}.
+Within computer science, it is known as the \emph{register function} and corresponds to the minimal number of auxiliary registers needed to evaluate an arithmetic expression (see, e.g.,~\cite{flajolet1979number}), and so is relevant in measuring parallel architecture efficiency.
+See \cite{esparza2014history, viennot1990trees} for surveys that cover other applications of the HS number, including to such disparate disciplines as linguistics, biological systems, Newton iterations, parity games, and social networks.